Molnify Reference

 If you color a cell green, you will get an input.
 There are many different types of inputs, such as text fields, sliders, dropdown menus and more.

-• Tooltip: Add a comment to the green cell to make Molnify show a tooltip when you hover over the title of the input
+• Tooltip: Add a comment to the title cell (the green cell) to make Molnify show a tooltip when you hover over the title of the input.

 Example: